-Your Gas Water Heater May Be At Risk Of A Violent And Deadly Flashback Fire
+Your Gas Water Heater and Other Appliances May Be at Risk of a Sudden and Deadly Flashback Fire

 If a flammable substance is used too close to a gas appliance, the pilot light may ignite any fumes